Battle of Carberry Hill: Stand-off at Carberry Hill

 Bothwell offered single combat to any of the Confederate Lords.
 William Kirkcaldy accepted the challenge, but Bothwell would not fight him as he was merely a baron.
 He also refused James Murray, the brother of William Murray of Tullibardine, and was reluctant to fight Lord Lindsay.
 Mary announced there would be no single combat.

 It was hot and Queen Mary's supporters had nothing to drink.
 The day dragged on.
 Two of Bothwell's supporters, Edmund Blackadder and the laird of Wedderburn, understanding that Bothwell was intending to leave, made their apologies to the Queen and rode away.
 In response to an oath made by the rebel Lords, Queen Mary agreed to surrender to Kirkcaldy.
-He led her horse by the bridle down from the hill, and is said to have made her formal surrender to Confederate Lords at Cousland Castle.
+He led her horse by the bridle down from the hill, to Morton's camp, and is said to have made her formal surrender to Confederate Lords at Cousland Castle.
 Bothwell rode off to Dunbar Castle with 25 horsemen.
 A drawing of the battlefield sent to London with a newsletter survives and gives a schematic idea of the events.

 When William Drury, Marshall of Berwick sent a drawing of the Confederate Lords' banner and the plan to London, he added this postscript:"The Queen's apparel in the field was after the fashion of the women of Edinburgh, in a red petticoat, sleeves tied with points, a "partlyte," a velvet hat and muffler.
 She used great persuasions and encouragements to her people to have tried it by battle.
 For welcome the Lords showed her the banner with the dead body, which seeing they say that she wished she had never seen him.
 The banner was hanged out before her window at the Provost's house (in Edinburgh), wherewith she seemed much offended.
 George Buchanan wrote that Mary surrendered "dressed only in a short shabby robe, that scarcely reached below her knee."
-A French account mentions her garment left her legs half covered.
+A French account written by the Captain of Inchkeith mentions her garment left her legs half covered.
 Mary had left her more elaborate outfit in a chest at Fawside Castle: a black dress sewn with grains of jet, a crimson coat and cloak, and her gold and silver embroidered hat.